smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 [/block]
 ## 6a.
 Using Chainlink price feeds

 The following code is from the [Get the Latest Price](../get-the-latest-price/) page.
-It describes a contract which obtains the latest ETH / USD price using the Kovan testnet.
+It describes a contract which obtains the latest ETH / USD price using the Rinkeby testnet.

 ```javascript